atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 All can be seen in the form of three steps

-#### Initilization/condition check
+#### Initialization/condition check
 #### Prediction
 #### Update
-Note: no need to go in deep , please have a look of code base.
+Note: no need to go in deep, please have a look of the code base.

 ### Programming Technique

-All varibales are initialzed and given defult value Data types are chossen with right data set.
+All variables are initialized and given default value.

+Data types are chosen with a right data set.